-Due by class time Monday, April 8
+Due by class time Monday, April 9

-Please turn in all your homework on paper, either in class or in the homework box in the Computer Science Department office.
-For programs, turn in (1) code listing; (2) sample output and any plots, showing thorough testing; (3) a transcript of a Matlab session showing how it's used.
+You may turn in your homework either: (1) on paper, in class or in the homework box in the Computer Science Department office; or (2) online through Piazza as a single PDF file.
+If you turn your homework in online, please combine everything for the assignment into a single PDF; don't turn in several separate files or files of any type other than PDF.
+When the assignment is a program, turn in (1) code listing; (2) sample output and any plots, showing thorough testing; (3) a transcript of a Matlab session showing how it's used.